metabrainz/listenbrainz-server/listenbrainz_spark/recommendations/README.md

 - **Stage 2**: Train the model.

-  Send a request to spark cluster to train the model.
+  Send a request to spark cluster to train the model and upload to HDFS.

-  `./develop.sh manage spark request_model`
+  `./develop.sh manage spark request_model --rank=X --itr=Y --lmbda=Z --alpha=M`

+  where X is rank or number of hidden features.
+For example, if rank = [12, 7, 8], it should be passed as follows:

+  `--rank=12 --rank=7 --rank=8`

+  By default , rank = [5, 10]

+  where Y is iteration or number of iterations to run.
+For example, if itr = [3, 6, 8], it should be passed as follows:

+  `--itr=3 --itr=6 --itr=8`

+  By default, itr = [5, 10]

+  where Z is lamba or over fitting control factor.
+For example, if lmbda = [4.8, 1.2, 4.4], it should be passed as follows:

+  `--lmbda=4.8 --lmbda=1.2 --lmbda=4.4`

+  By default, lmbda = [0.1, 10.0]

+  where M is alpha or baseline level of confidence weighting applied.
+For example if alpha = 7.1, it should be passed as follows:

+  `--alpha=7.1`

+  By default, alpha = 3.0

+  For more information on model parameters refer to the [official documentation](https://spark.apache.org/docs/2.1.0/mllib-collaborative-filtering.html):

 - **Stage 3**: Generate candidate sets.

-  Send a request to spark cluster to generate candidate sets.
+  Send a request to spark cluster to generate candidate sets and upload to HDFS.
 For each user, personalized sets are generated which contain recordings of top artists listened to by the user and recordings of artists similar to top artists listened to by the user.

   `./develop.sh manage spark request_candidate_sets --days=X --top=Y --similar=Z`